ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 Due to hardware limitations, experimentation with larger datasets or more complex models (like EfficientNetB7, ViT-base, or DenseNet201) was not feasible.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/resource_usage.png?raw=true)

+## 🚧 Future Developments

+Looking ahead, the project aims to expand its scope by incorporating larger and more diverse datasets (like  [FERV39k](https://github.com/wangyanckxx/FERV39k) or [AffectNet](https://www.kaggle.com/datasets/mstjebashazida/affectnet)) that cover a broader range of emotion categories, aligning more closely with Plutchik’s Wheel of Emotions.
+This will enable finer-grained emotion recognition and improve generalization across demographics and contexts.
+In addition to dataset expansion, further architectural experimentation is planned—particularly exploring deeper and more varied dense layer configurations to better capture complex emotional cues.

+The Swin Transformer (Swin Base) model will also be tested as a promising alternative to convolutional architectures, potentially offering improved performance in visual understanding tasks due to its hierarchical attention mechanism.
+To support these enhancements and ensure faster, more scalable experimentation, the project will transition from Google Colab Pro to a dedicated virtual machine (VM) instance environment, providing greater computational flexibility and resource allocation for future training and evaluation.

 ## 🔗 References